-3.2 MathLib - CNR
+4.2 MathLib - CNR

 CNR developed some multi-GPU kernels for efficient use of heterogeneous architectures embedding last generation of Nvidia GPUs, as in the IDV-A platform.
-Activities were focused on the design of new algorithms and implementation patterns which can exploit at the best the combination of distributed-memory/shared-memory programming models, leveraging multiple

-GPU accelerators.
-Benefits of the library have been demonstrated both on IDVA and the Italian Leonardo supercomputer, accessed by an Early Access Grant obtained by the CNR team.
+Activities were focused on the design of new algorithms and implementation patterns which can exploit at the best the combination of distributed-memory/shared-memory programming models, leveraging multiple GPU accelerators.
+Benefits of the library have been demonstrated both on IDV-A and the Italian Leonardo supercomputer, accessed by an Early Access Grant obtained by the CNR team.
 The lesson learned is that for effective use of the new architectures it is not sufficient to re-factor legacy libraries and codes, but it is needed to rethink basic algorithms.
-The library was used as benchmark for the IDV-A platform and some project toolchain for energy consumption measurements before and after the installation of the new 2phase cooling system, showing that this system has small impact on the performance results of the main kernel although can reduce the average power and then its total energy consumption.
+The library was used as benchmark for the IDV-A platform and some project toolchain for energy consumption measurements before and after the installation of the new 2-phase cooling system, showing that this system has small impact on the performance results of the main kernel although can reduce the average power and then its total energy consumption.
+Concerning the aspect of energy consumption of the library modules, main concluding remarks are that using more GPUs for solving problems with fixed size is not efficient because generally, also if execution time is reduced, energy consumption increases in a significant way.
+When the problem size increases linearly with the number of GPUs, energy consumption of the main solver increases in an almost linear way, leading to good weak scalability not only in performance but also in energy consumption.
+Some more investigations are instead needed for the behavior of energy consumption of the SpMV, MWM and SpMMM kernels.

-3.3 RTM - Fraunhofer
+4.3 RTM - Fraunhofer

-Both Floating Point formats Posit 16 bit with one exponent bit as well as Float 16 bit demonstrated the potential to be successfully used for RTM calculations based on the Marmousi reference data set.
+Both Floating Point formats Posit 16 bit, with one exponent bit, as well as Float 16 bit demonstrated the potential to be successfully used for RTM calculations based on the Marmousi reference data set.
 Different scenarios are available.
 Common is the storage of the wavefield in reduced precision.
 This can be extended by also calculating the kernel in reduced precision as well as stacking the image in reduced precision.
 If the Kahan summation is used for the stacking procedure all the numerical operations can be executed very well in reduced precision.
 The deviation towards the reference solution can be improved by calculating the kernel in Float32 or stacking the image in Float32.
 This presumes that the core provides the capability to perform Float32 as well as reduced precision operations.

-3.4 HEP - INFN
+4.4 HEP - INFN

-The comparative analysis of the different available architectures yields valuable insights on the KPIs (throughput and energy efficiency) for the applications of interest.
+The comparative analysis of the different available architectures yields valuable insights on the (throughput energy efficiency) applications KPIs and for the of interest.
 For the CPU only version of both the applications we observed a better scaling in energy efficiency running on the Intel(R) Xeon(R) Platinum 8470 based platform (IDV-A) with respect to the Dibona AMD-based cluster.
-Obviously, we have to take into account that the IDV-A platform shows a baseline power consumption of around 400 W due to a 200 W consumed by the two CPUs when idle plus 200 W accountable to the thermal control daemon.
-So in absolute terms, in the current state of the IDV-A, the Dibona shows better results regarding energy efficiency.
-We expect that these results will be reverted after some optimization activities on the thermal control daemon.
+Obviously, we have to take into account that the IDV-A platform shows a baseline power consumption of around 400 W. So in absolute terms, in the current state of the IDV-A, the Dibona shows better results regarding energy efficiency.
+We expect that these results will be reverted after some optimization activities on the thermal control daemon for the two-phases cooling system.

 On the other hand, the ARM-based IDV-E node proved more effective on both throughput and energy efficiency compared to the Dibona and IDV-A nodes.
-The IDV-E architecture reaches the same throughput of the more performant of the two X86_64 ones (IDV-A) while surpassing by roughly a 50% the more energy efficient of them (Dibona) in the energy efficiency KPI.
+The IDV-E architecture reaches the same throughput as the more performant of the two X86\64 ones (IDV-A) while surpassing by roughly a 50% the more energy efficient of them (Dibona) in the energy efficiency KPI.